Hello and welcome to The Rocky Safari! I’m Rocky Trifari and solo travel is my passion. I’ll help you design a travel-friendly lifestyle. 🦜

 Remember, you’ll always get the WHOLE story from me.
 The good.
 The bad.
 All of it.
 Every single time.

-I know my trip overseas is going to be the craziest adventure imaginable.
-You can read more about my plans for the future: here.
+I know my trip overseas has been (and will continue to be) the craziest lifelong adventure imaginable.
+You can read more about my backpacking plans here.

 Don’t be afraid to reach out and say hi!
 I blog to reach and connect with people so I’d love nothing more than to connect with you now that you have ended up here! 🙂